Go to main content

 ESMA, Call for evidence on Market Characteristics for ESG Rating Providers in the EU, 2022Click here

-This online content about our Integrated Report should be read in conjunction with PMI’s Integrated Report 2024.
+This online content about our Value Report should be read in conjunction with PMI’s Value Report 2025.
 This report includes metrics that are subject to uncertainties due to inherent limitations in the nature and methods for data collection and measurement.
 The precision of different collection and measurement techniques may also vary.
 This report includes data or information obtained from external sources or third parties.
-Unless otherwise indicated, the data contained herein cover our operations worldwide for the full calendar year 2024 or reflect the status as of December 31, 2024.
+Unless otherwise indicated, the data contained herein cover our operations worldwide for the full calendar year 2025 or reflect the status as of December 31, 2025.
 Where not specified, data comes from PMI financials, nonfinancials, or estimates.

-Unless explicitly stated, the data, information, and aspirations in this report do not incorporate PMI’s wellness and healthcare business, Aspeya.
+Unless explicitly stated, the data, information, and aspirations in this report do not incorporate PMI’s Wellness unit, Aspeya.
 Regarding the Swedish Match acquisition, completed late 2022, unless otherwise indicated, this report includes information pertaining to its sustainability performance.
-Please also refer to "This report at a glance" on page 2 of the PMI’s Integrated Report 2024 for more information.
-Aspirational targets and goals do not constitute financial projections, and achievement of future results is subject to risks, uncertainties and inaccurate assumptions, as outlined in our forward-looking and cautionary statements on page 206.
-In PMI’s Integrated Report 2024 and in related communications, the terms “materiality,” “material,” and similar terms are defined in the referenced sustainability standards and are not meant to correspond to the concept of materiality under the U.S. securities laws and/or disclosures required by the U.S. Securities and Exchange Commission.
+Please also refer to "About this report" on page 3 of the PMI’s Value Report 2025 for more information.
+Aspirational targets and goals do not constitute financial projections, and achievement of future results is subject to risks, uncertainties and inaccurate assumptions, as outlined in our forward-looking and cautionary statements on page 142.
+In PMI’s Value Report 2025 and in related communications, the terms “materiality,” “material,” and similar terms are defined in the referenced sustainability standards and are not meant to correspond to the concept of materiality under the U.S. securities laws and/or disclosures required by the U.S. Securities and Exchange Commission.